 My nursing advisor and I originally planned that I would finish my degree in a year, but I think I want to take the summer off and graduate in the fall.
 Do I need to notify anyone?

-Is it realistic to think that I can complete my upper level nursing courses in a year?
+Is it realistic to think that I can complete my upper-level nursing courses in a year?

-Will my classes transfer to UALR?
+Will my classes transfer to UA Little Rock?

-When I took A&P the courses were only 3 credits each.
+When I took A&P, the courses were only 3 credits each.
 Do I have to retake those courses?

-I work full-time and can only take on-line courses.
-Are any of the general education courses offered on-line?
+I work full-time and can only take online courses.
+Are any of the general education courses offered online?

 I work full-time and cannot take time off to go to clinical.
 Can I still complete this program?

-I took a Business Statistics course will this take the place of the BSN statistics course?
+I took a Business Statistics course.
+Will this take the place of the BSN statistics course?

-I was accepted and planned to begin nursing courses in fall, but I need to delay this.
+I was accepted and planned to begin nursing courses in the fall, but I need to delay this.
 Do I have to reapply?

 Who are the advisors for the BSN program?

 I plan on moving out of state in the future.
-Can I continue in the program or do I have to reside in the state?
+Can I continue in the program, or do I have to reside in the state?